First Nucleon Gluon PDF from Large Momentum Effective Theory

 Then we determine the combined parameter $\delta m + m_0$ in the short-distance region by fitting to the relation:

 where $I_0$ denotes a $z$-independent constant.

 The renormalized quasi-LF correlation function can be transformed into the so-called quasi-PDF via a Fourier transform.
-Notice that we neglect the contribution of mixing with quarks in this work, as it has been shown to be small in the pseudo-PDF studies~\cite{Fan:2022kcb}.
-Therefore, the gluon quasi-PDF is related to the light-cone PDF through a factorization formula as following:
+The gluon quasi-PDF is related to the light-front PDF through a factorization formula as following:

-where $g(y, \mu)$ is the light-cone gluon PDF at the renormalization scale $\mu$, $C\left(x/y, \mu/(y P_z)\right)$ represents the perturbative matching coefficient, and $h.t.$ denotes higher-twist corrections suppressed by powers of $1/P_z$.
+where $g(y, \mu)$ is the light-front gluon PDF at the renormalization scale $\mu$, $C\left(x/y, \mu/(y P_z)\right)$ represents the perturbative matching coefficient, and $h.t.$ denotes higher-twist corrections suppressed by powers of $1/P_z$.
+Notice that we neglect the contribution of mixing with quarks in this work, as it has been shown to have an effect smaller than $\sim10$\% in the pseudo-PDF studies~\cite{Fan:2022kcb}, which is well within statistical precision and smaller than the lattice systematic effects that we explore in this paper.
 The perturbative matching coefficient in coordinate space up to the NLO in the ratio scheme can be found in Refs.~\cite{Balitsky:2019krf, Balitsky:2021qsr}.
 Then we obtain the corresponding momentum-space kernel directly via a Fourier transform, following the procedure outlined in Ref.~\cite{Yao:2022vtp}.
 The matching coefficients in the ratio and hybrid schemes are given as follows:

 \begin{widetext}

 \end{widetext} where $\xi = \frac{x}{y}$ and $p_z$ denotes the momentum carried by the parton, which is given by $y P_z$.